Irvin Ungar: Publications and media

 Ungar authored his first essay on Szyk in 1999 in Biblio magazine, with co-author and Szyk biographer Joseph P. Ansell.
 His other notable essays include an examination of Nostra aetate and De profundis for Moment magazine; Szyk as an “artist for freedom” for Washington’s Rebuke to Bigotry; Szyk’s legacy as a “fighter for justice” for Dziedzictwo Polsko-Zydowskiego Artysty (The Legacy of the Polish-Jewish Artist); a history of The Szyk Haggadah for Freedom Illuminated; Szyk’s Holocaust art for The Holocaust and Nostra Aetate: Toward a Greater Understanding; and a look at Szyk’s role as Franklin Delano Roosevelt’s “soldier in art” for the Norman Rockwell Museum’s traveling exhibition, “Enduring Ideals: Rockwell, Roosevelt & the Four Freedoms.”
 Ungar was interviewed by Rabbi Mark S. Golub in a one-hour program for the Jewish Broadcasting Service, and was profiled by Steven Heller for the American Institute of Graphic Arts and The Atlantic.
+Ungar’s memoir, Reviving the Artist Who Fought Hitler: My Life with Arthur Szyk, was published by University of Texas Press in June 2026.

 Through the Historicana imprint, Ungar published, edited, and/or produced several books about Arthur Szyk, including Justice Illuminated: The Art of Arthur Szyk (co-publisher and author); The Szyk Haggadah and its companion volume Freedom Illuminated: Understanding The Szyk Haggadah (publisher, co-editor with Byron Sherwin, contributor); Heroes of Ancient Israel: The Playing Card Art of Arthur Szyk (publisher); Arthur Szyk: Soldier in Art (co-publisher, editor, and contributor), which won a 2017 National Jewish Book Award in the category of Visual Arts, and Arthur Szyk Preserved (co-editor with Samantha Lyons).
 In addition to books, Historicana produced documentary films about Arthur Szyk.
 In collaboration with filmmaker Jim Ruxin, these films include “Arthur Szyk: Soldier in Art,” “In Every Generation: Remaking the Szyk Haggadah,” and “Soldier in Art: Arthur Szyk—America’s Weapon Against Nazi Germany.”

 Exhibitions

 Several museum exhibitions played a significant role in Ungar's goal to bring Szyk back into the mainstream.
 As guest curator or consultant, Ungar facilitated exhibitions of Szyk's art at Chicago's Spertus Museum (1998 – 1999); the Library of Congress (1999 – 2000); the United States Holocaust Memorial Museum in Washington, D.C.
 (2002); the Deutsches Historisches Museum in Berlin (2008 – 2009); Palace of the Legion of Honor in San Francisco (2010 – 2011); the Contemporary Jewish Museum in San Francisco (2014); and the New-York Historical Society in New York City (2017 – 2018).
+In a New York Times review titled “Arthur Szyk: Spotlight Returns to a Forgotten ‘Soldier in Art,’” Ungar is credited as an “obsessive" collector who provided the majority of the original art shown in the Museum of Jewish Heritage’s 2025 – 2026 exhibition “Art of Freedom: The Life & Work of Arthur Szyk.”